 We have been made strong by the endurance of dedicated peasant women with strong hands and backs who composed a greater portion of our membership.
 But we were also formed by the dignity and gentleness of many royal or noble ladies, like St. Agnes of Prague, a princess, St. Kinga, daughter of the King of Hungary, along with a host of noble ladies.
-All were equal in Clare’s communities.
+Noble and peasant were equal in Clare’s communities.

 We have been born of the faith and strength of our 74 proto-martyrs of Antioch in 1268, and by more than 150 others who also witnessed to their love of Christ with their lives in that century alone.

 The 14th. century was the time of our greatest expansion; we grew to 15,000 members.
 Three-hundred houses were added to the 110, or more, existing before Clare’s death.
 But we grew too quickly by receiving into our communities women who were not truly called by the Spirit.
 So, like the other great Orders, we drifted from our ideals.